MarcDBehr/sdd-relatedleads/README.md

 To Install:
 This project uses Salesforce DX, so clone this project and deploy to your orgs via salesforce dx.
-In addition, we have an unmanaged package you can install from as well.
+In addition, we have an unmanaged package you can install from as well here:  https://login.salesforce.com/packaging/installPackage.apexp?p0=04t1N000002Cyev

 This code is free for you to install, use, and modify -- however you may NOT include this in any packages that will be sold or offered in the appexchange.
 It is handed over as-is and with no warantee, guarantee, or black tea with a twist of lemon.